 As one of the largest cities on the European continent, it can be a tricky spot to navigate and find the coolest of attractions, landmarks, experiences, and gastronomy.
+Planning your London itinerary can feel overwhelming, but it doesn’t have to be when you follow this easy guide.
 Here are our recommendations for the very best 4 day London itinerary full of rare, unique, and popular attractions to satisfy the tourist in all of us.

 Depending on how much you want to do during your trip to London, consider looking into a London Pass where you pay a flat fee and you get admission to many of the experiences suggested below instead of paying individually.
 Check out London Pass.